Lamden/docs/docs/develop/wallet_controller/wallet_controller_quickstart.md

 # Using the Lamden Vault Controller (LWC)

-> This package should work with all javascript implementations including nodejs and vanilla javascript
+> This package should work with all javascript implementations including node.js and vanilla javascript

 ## What is it?
 The Lamden Vault Controller (LWC) is a helper package for interacting with the <u>[Lamden Vault API](/docs/develop/wallet_api/overview)</u> via a webpage.